lighht/BaWa/README.md

 BaWa
 ====

-A simple python script to warn users on the state of their laptop battery
+A simple python script to warn Ubuntu users on the state of their laptop battery.
+Works in Unity.